xyshyniaphy/dharmapk/.clinerules/activeContext.md

 - **Performance**: The performance of the application with very large mind maps is unknown and may require optimization.

 ## Evolution of Project Decisions
-- The state management library was initially considered as Zustand but has been updated to Recoil based on the latest technical guide.
+- The state management library was previously Recoil, but has been updated to Jotai to ensure compatibility with React 19.